chworthey/cs-studio-site/src/main/data/pageMarkdown/career.md

 ## Discussion

 I want you to have a realistic understanding of what working the industry is like.
 Working full-time as a software engineer and sometimes with on-call duties is the status quo in the United States.
 Freelance/gig work is relatively more infrequent for software workers in the United States because of the outsourcing to places that have lower costs of living.
-For people with sensory needs like me, the status quo can be challenging.
-However, I was able to take advantage of the current situation by being willing to work from other countries while living as a digital-nomad.
+I was able to take advantage of the current situation by being willing to work from other countries while living as a digital-nomad.
 This could be a very exciting life and is something to consider!
 There are also many opportunities to work with agencies and you might even be able to form one yourself as well at some point.

 So where are we now?
 What is there to make of all of this?